Shunqiang-Feng/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a passionate PhD candidate with a strong background in Electronic Information Engineering.
-My research interests lie at the intersection of artificial intelligence and its applications in the fields of Internet of Things (IoT) and medicine.
+My research interests lie at the intersection of artificial intelligence and its applications in the fields of Internet of Things (IoT) and Medical Image Analysis.
 I am dedicated to exploring innovative solutions that harness AI's potential to transform these domains, addressing complex challenges and making a positive impact on society.
 {style="text-align: justify;"}